thanwin212/resume/README.md

 ### Business Support Executive, Tecon SES, Dubai
 Aug 2023 – Present
-- Specialize in PMO implementation, business process analysis, mapping, and effective project management.
-- My expertise lies in streamlining operations, enhancing project efficiency, and optimizing business processes to achieve organizational goals.

-### Technical & Commercial Coordinator, Lime Concepts, Dubai
-May 2022 – Jul 2023
-- Analyze customer shopping data to optimize sales strategies, collaborated with cross-functional teams to enhance Microsoft Dynamics System features, and employed BI tools for data-driven decision-making.
-- Additionally, I consistently provided detailed reports and data-driven insights to account managers and senior management, contributing to improved sales performance
+- Implemented PMO and assisted in developing Kaizen business improvement framework in the organization.
+- Managed project plans using MS Project Management Tool and Trello, ensuring adherence to timelines and budgets.
+- Fostered collaboration among cross-functional teams and communicated progress to stakeholders.
+- Developed project management standards and procedures, providing regular updates to stakeholders.
+- Conducted researches and opportunity analysis for various industries from scratch by analyzing market data and interviews.

 ### Technical Product Owner, Get All Myanmar, Yangon (Fintech)
 Feb 2021 - Dec 2021
+- Created product vision and streamlined product features based on the collected user stories from researches and from stakeholders.
-- Executed strategic product initiatives to drive company growth, leveraging agile methodologies and the Scrum framework for effective product delivery.
+- Worked on the product P&L analysis and carried out the product enhancement activities with agile team and used scrum framework for effective sprint management and product delivery.
-- My contributions included significant cost savings, feature development, and meticulous backlog management, ultimately achieving product-market fit and fostering a high-performing team of product managers and business analysts.
+- Worked on product backlog grooming, sprint planning, product road mapping and provided wireframes to developers.
+- Planned and executed the end-to-end agile product delivery and defined MVPs for Fintech app and in-house ERP solution by collaborating with management, UI/UX and cross-teams.
+- Managed the product backlog and used adaptable prioritizing methodology for the list of user stories.
+- Prepared and executed the test cases to meet the definition of done.

 ### Product Manager, Proximity Designs, Yangon (Financial Service)
 Dec 2017 - Dec 2020
-- Designed user-centric loan products, collaborated with agile teams, and streamlined business processes to enhance loan origination and core banking functions.
+- Designed user-centric loan products and conducted research, prototyping, delivering, and evaluation.
-- This resulted in significant reductions in paperwork, operating costs, and credit assessment time, contributing to more efficient and customer-centric loan services.
+- Developed loan origination process flows and documented product manual and SOPs.
+- Day to day collaboration with agile team for product features development and functional teams to collect user stories and writing the BRD document.
+- Worked on core banking digital transformation project and led the cross functional team for business process re-engineering using Phase-Gate model.
+- Conducted user research and loan P&L analysis, co-created the agriculture financing credit scoring tool, which resulted in a 40% reduction in credit assessment time.

 ### Product Manager, Red dot Network, Yangon (Fintech)
 Mar 2015 - Nov 2017
-- Employed strategic tactics to boost market competitiveness, achieving a substantial 20% increase in sales.
+- Drove competitive market strategies resulting in a 20% increase in sales through product launches.
-- Conducted product launches, promotional campaigns, UI enhancements, and efficient payment processing.
+- Developed payment processing flows and conducted UAT tests for product usability enhancements.
+- Defined market requirements and collaborated with business partners for product development.

 ## Education